neuralmagic/sparseml/integrations/ultralytics-yolov8/tutorials/sparse-transfer-learning.md

 - `--model` specifies the starting checkpoint for the training process.
 Here, a SparseZoo stub is passed, which identifies the 80% pruned YOLOv8m model in the SparseZoo trained on `coco` (which can be seen in the stub).
 The script downloads the PyTorch model to begin training.
 In addition to SparseZoo stubs, you can also pass a local path to a PyTorch checkpoint.

 - `--recipe` specifies the transfer learning recipe.
-In this case, we passed a SparseZoo stub, which instructs SparseML to download the premade YOLOv8m transfer learning recipe shown above.
+In this case, a SparseZoo stub is passed, which instructs SparseML to download the premade YOLOv8m transfer learning recipe shown above.
 Note that the stub contains the `voc` term, indicating it was created to sparse transfer learn onto the VOC dataset.
 In addition to SparseZoo stubs, you can also pass a local path to a YAML recipe.

 - `--data` specifies the dataset configuration.
 Here, we specify the `coco128` dataset, which is automatically downloaded (it is built into YOLOv8).
 See below for an example using a custom dataset.